lerwine/isolated-package-feeds/NuGetPuller/README.md

 ### Locally Downloaded Packages Folder

-This application saves locally-downloaded packages in a [Local NuGet Package Feed](#local-nuget-package-feed), which can be specified using the [LocalFeedPath application setting](#local-nuget-feed-path).
+This application saves locally-downloaded packages in a [Local NuGet Package Feed](#local-nuget-package-feed), which can be specified using the [DownloadedPackagesFolder application setting](#local-nuget-feed-path).

 Typically, this is a folder named `LocalFeed` in the same subdirectory as the `NuGetPuller.CLI` executable.